 Of course, downtime is inevitable when working with complex pieces of machinery.
 However, top-tier organizations use RCM to prevent sudden breakdowns that require laborious maintenance, costly outsourcing, and lost production time.

-What Makes RCM Different From Standard Maintenance Programs?
+How Is RCM Different from Standard Maintenance Programs?

 RCM recognizes that all facility assets are not of equal importance—from both safety and process standpoints.
 The decision-making framework seeks to best match equipment needs with available resources for cost-effective reliability.